TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- remove official maps from the in-game catalogue
+- also fix that autosave.json scheme

 - maybe migrate server to appimage after all
     - but we'll still have a problem with syncing the new config force lua from the repo
         - maybe we can sync only this file and have our own config.lua